Take a tour of some of the most beautiful places in Spain for some stunning views and perfect photo opportunities.

 Playa de la Concha, San Sebastián

-"La Playa de la Concha" (La Concha beach) surprises both natives and visitors on a daily basis for several reasons: its golden sand, turquoise water or spectacular walking routes.
-And we are not the only ones to say it!
-Tripadvisor users consider it the best beach in Europe and the sixth in the world, and let's not forget that we are talking about an urban beach.
-So, get ready to walk along its promenade and take hundreds of pictures of this wonderful sand.
-If you accept our advice, you will be able to capture it even more beautifully at sunset.
+"La Playa de la Concha" (La Concha beach) surprises both natives and visitors on a daily basis for several reasons: its golden sand, turquoise water and spectacular walking routes.
+And we are not the only ones who think this, as Tripadvisor users consider it the best beach in Europe, while Playa de la Concha also takes the title of the sixth best beach in the world.
+Enjoy the stunning promenade and take hundreds of pictures of the golden sand; and if you want to get the perfect shot, then we recommend heading to the beach for sunset.

-But you can't leave San Sebastian without photographing several things: "el Peine del Viento" (a collection of statues called the Comb of the Wind), Chillida's most famous work, and the rougher the sea in the Bay of Biscay, the better your photos will be.
-Mount Igueldo, with its wooden funicular is also a top spot to visit and will be the perfect area if you are travelling with children as there is a play area where they can play while you enjoy the view of La Concha Bay and Santa Clara Island.
-And after all this sightseeing you must enjoy the epicentre of San Sebastian's "pintxeo" (the tapas scene): head straight to "lo viejo", which is what the locals call the old town.
+This stunning beach isn't the only picturesque sight you have to visit in San Sebastián.
+Make sure to visit "el Peine del Viento" (a collection of statues called the Comb of the Wind), Chillida's most famous work, and the rougher the sea in the Bay of Biscay.
+Mount Igueldo with its wooden funicular is also a top spot to visit and is perfect for travelling with children, as there is a play area where they can play while you enjoy the view of La Concha Bay and Santa Clara Island.
+And after all this sightseeing, finish your trip by enjoying a trip to San Sebastián's "pintxeo" (the tapas scene): head straight to "lo viejo", which is what the locals call the old town.

 Setenil de las Bodegas, Andalusia

-If you are planning a route to the south of Spain and want an extra bit of peace and quiet, your best option is the "Pueblos Blancos" (white villages) route.
-Among them you can find natural wonders such as this charming village, Setenil de las Bodegas, a small town of 500 inhabitants in the province of Cadiz where many of its neighbours live inside a rock.
+If you are planning a trip to the south of Spain in 2021 and want some peace and quiet, then your best option is the "Pueblos Blancos" (white villages) route.
+Among this collection of traditional small towns, you can find natural wonders such as this charming village, Setenil de las Bodegas.
+Setenil de las Bodegas is a villae with only 500 inhabitants in the province of Cadiz and the most unique thing about this townn is that many of its residents live inside a rock.